 Around the World

-Two years ago, Judson Studios embarked on a radical change to its business from traditional stained glass making, investing over $1 million dollars in a new facility to deploy a novel process called fused glass.
+In 2015, a studio in Pasadena embarked on a radical change to its business from traditional stained glass making, investing over a million dollars in a new facility to deploy a novel process called fused glass.
 This has enabled them to construct one of the world’s largest stained glass windows in a new way.Read techincal article